Skip to Content

 The tea water can be poured onto a clean cloth and applied to the sunburn area.
 Keep the cloth in place for several minutes and re-soak and re-apply as needed.

 Chamomile tea also has anti-inflammatory properties that can alleviate sunburn.
-Brew some to drink (which will help give your body the nutrients it needs to ease pain), and save some to cool.
+Brew some to drink (which will help give your body the nutrients it needs to ease pain), then save some to cool.

 The cool chamomile can be soaked up with a washcloth and applied directly to the problem area.
 It’s worth noting the more tea bags or loose tea you use, the stronger the brew will be, so adjust according to your preferences.